How To Use PowerShell for Active Directory Password Help

 The first of these commands creates a variable called $Line.
 The $Line variable stores the line within the file that sets the minimum password length.

-Initially, this information is in an unusable format, so I have created a second variable called $LineString.
+Initially, this information had an unusable format, so I created a second variable called $LineString.
 I am using this variable to force PowerShell to convert the minimum password length line into string format.

 The third line creates yet another variable called $Minimum.
-I am using a substring to truncate the first 24 characters of the $LineString variable’s contents.
-This gets rid of everything except for the number representing the minimum password length.
+I use a substring to truncate the first 24 characters of the $LineString variable’s contents, removing everything except for the number representing the minimum password length.

-Finally, I must convert the $Minimum variable’s contents from string format into integer format.
-This results in a variable called $MinimumPasswordLength that contains the machine’s required password length.
+Finally, I must convert the $Minimum variable’s contents from string to integer format.
+It results in a variable called $MinimumPasswordLength that contains the machine’s required password length.

 Converting Passwords Into Secure Strings